 ACA Requirements….It’s Not Just About the Reporting!

 Everyone was able to breathe a sigh of relief when the IRS announced that the deadline for filing Forms 1094 and 1095 was extended.
-The extension allows employers and insurance carriers more time to analyze the data collected and prepare all necessary forms needed to meet the reporting requirements.
+The extension allows employers and insurance carriers more time to analyze the collected data and prepare all necessary forms to meet the reporting requirements.
 Discussions surrounding the reporting requirements of the Patient Protection and Affordable Care Act (PPACA) seem to have overshadowed the compliance portion of the legislation.
-Applicable Large Employers (ALE), (companies with 50 or more full-time equivalent employees), need to be monitoring their compliance on a monthly basis.
+Applicable Large Employers (ALE), companies with 50 or more full-time equivalent employees, must monitor their compliance monthly.

-As part of the employer shared responsibility provisions of the PPACA, ALE’s must offer affordable health coverage that provides a minimum level of coverage to their full-time employees (and their dependents) or the employer could face significant penalties.
-There are three critical action items that ALE’s should take in their effort to ensure compliance: establish measurement periods, identify and monitor variable employee hours, offer coverage to all eligible employees.
+As part of the employer-shared responsibility provisions of the PPACA, ALEs must offer affordable health coverage that provides a minimum level of coverage to their full-time employees (and their dependents), or the employer could face significant penalties.
+There are three critical action items that ALEs should take in their effort to ensure compliance: establish measurement periods, identify and monitor variable employee hours, and offer coverage to all eligible employees.

-The first critical action is for an ALE to define their measurement periods.
-The IRS has established four types of measurement periods, which are defined below.
+The first critical action is for an ALE to define its measurement periods.
+The IRS has established four measurement period types, defined below.

-- Stability Period – this measurement period can be anywhere between six to twelve months in length.
-This is the period of time that those who were eligible, and elected to participate in the health plan, are allowed to remain enrolled in the plan even if they drop below the 30 or more average hours qualification.
+- Stability Period – this measurement period can be between six to twelve months.
+This is the period of time that those eligible and elected to participate in the health plan are allowed to remain enrolled even if they drop below the 30 or more average hours qualification.

-The last critical action item ALEs should take when monitoring compliance is to ensure coverage is offered to all full-time employees on a timely basis.
+The last critical action ALEs should take when monitoring compliance is ensuring coverage is offered to all full-time employees on a timely basis.
 This applies at the end of the initial measurement period for newly hired employees and at the end of the standard measurement period for ongoing, variable and seasonal employees.
-While the standard measurement period is consistent for all ongoing employees, ALEs are challenged with monitoring the initial measurement periods for employees hired at different points in time throughout the year.
+While the standard measurement period is consistent for all ongoing employees, ALEs are challenged to monitor the initial measurement periods for employees hired at different points throughout the year.

-In 2016 it is critical that employers place as much focus on ACA compliance as has been placed on the reporting requirements.
+In 2016 it was critical that employers place as much focus on ACA compliance as has been placed on the reporting requirements.
 Functionality has been added to many of the HRIS or Payroll systems to assist ALEs with monitoring compliance with PPACA.
-View our on-demand webinar “Getting the Most Out of Your Payroll System” to find out more ways to leverage your HRIS and/or Payroll system to track and report information necessary for everyday business decisions; contact me, Kristi Weierbach, today!
+Leverage your HRIS and/or Payroll system to track and report information necessary for everyday business decisions; contact me, Kristi Weierbach, today!